NCSEHE Focus: Successful outcomes for low SES students in Australian higher education

 The research collated for this report adds to our growing knowledge of the underlying reasons why students from low SES backgrounds struggle on access, participation and outcomes, and illustrates how compounding disadvantages limit students’ ability to navigate the Australian higher education system as easily as their non-equity group peers.

-Review by A/Professor Sarah O’Shea, University of Wollongong
+Review by Associate Professor Sarah O’Shea, University of Wollongong

 “The latest NCSEHE publication on supporting the success of low SES students opens with the recognition that while we have experienced a 50% growth in enrolments for this student cohort, the influence of ‘compounding multiple issues’ profoundly impacts their academic success and completion rates.
 This is a key point that recognises how the intersectionality of this student cohort underlines the need to adopt multiple approaches to both their support and retention.

 These studies outline empirical insight into the complex and diverse demands that students from low SES backgrounds need to manage, such complexity clearly impacting on educational trajectories.
 Perhaps unsurprisingly, NCSEHE supported research has evidenced how these learners may be both more likely to drop out and, also, take longer to graduate.
 The research similarly delves into the school-university transition, highlighting the structural and relational supports that underpin successful engagement in further learning.